 Girls Scouts of the USA is open to all girls in kindergarten through 8th grade.
 They usually meet after school and hold meetings twice a month, days and times vary.
 St. Mary School Girl Scouts have fun learning about nature, becoming physically fit and preparing for future roles as professionals in the arts, sciences, business, and perhaps most importantly, to be active citizens outside of the home.
 They participate in many activities that give back to the community.
 For girls today, anything is possible!
 There is no doubt that with our volunteer leaders, the support of the school, and the St. Peter Parish family, the potential of these girls (and all its students) will be developed and they will make a difference in the world!

 Each month the Newspaper Club designs a newspaper for the students and staff of St. Mary School.
-The Saint Mary Newspaper is sold for twenty-five cents as a showcase of the students' creativity and hard work.
-The proceeds are saved for a celebratory pizza party at the end of the school year.
 Students design the newspaper using Microsoft Publisher, Microsoft Word, and Paint.
 Newspaper Club is open to St. Mary students in Grades 4-8.
 The club usually runs from October to May.
 If you enjoy working with computers, being creative, and having fun, the Newspaper Club is for you!

 St. Mary School Student Council is a member of Michigan Student Council Association.
-The Student Council body includes representatives from 3th Grade through 8th Grade.
-Offices are elected in the 8th Grade.
+The Student Council body includes representatives from 5th Grade through 8th Grade.
+Officers are elected in the 8th Grade.
 The focus of student council is to provide the students with opportunities to develop leadership skills, organize character and team building activities, and to promote St. Mary school spirit during spirit week.

 The purpose of the Saint Mary Chapter of the National Junior Honor Society is to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, to develop character and to encourage citizenship in the students of St. Mary School.
 Our Saint Mary chapter meets monthly to plan and carry out activities that support this purpose.